Canon 1300D vs Olympus E-M10

-Both the 1300D and the E-M10 have been discontinued, but can regularly be found used on eBay.
+Both the 1300D and the E-M10 have been discontinued, but can regularly be found used on ebay.
 The E-M10 was replaced by the Olympus E-M10 II, while the 1300D was followed by the Canon 2000D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1300D Manual (free pdf) or the online Olympus E-M10 Manual.
+Further information on the features and operation of the 1300D and E-M10 can be found, respectively, in the Canon 1300D Manual (free pdf) or the online Olympus E-M10 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1300D or the Olympus E-M10 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 1300D: